amulpande/demo/README.md

 # demo
 This is for practice

-some changes
-new edit on update-readme branch some new changes updates locally then remotely
+update made on main branch